 Step 1: Trace Around Your Subject

-- After connecting to the final point, click the “Selection…” box along the top toolbar.
-The Make Selection dialog box will appear, put a 1 or 2 px Feather Radius in.
+After connecting to the final point, click the “Selection…” box along the top toolbar.

 Step 2: Fill in Missing Areas

-Once you have traced the object, you can cut out the areas where the product has gaps.
 When you have connected the dots, make it a selection again.
 This time, when the Make Selection Box appears, select Subtract from Selection.
 Also, make sure you put in the same Feather Radius.
-This should give you multiple dotted lines.
-Repeat this process for every gap in the shape.

-Step 3: Remove the Background in Photoshop
+Step 3: Remove the Product Background

-- Use the shortcut Cmd + Shift + I (Ctrl + Shift + I for PC).
+We now want to inverse our selection.
+Use the shortcut Cmd + Shift + I (Ctrl + Shift + I for PC).
 Alternatively, go to select along the top toolbar and click Inverse.

-- The dotted lines should look the same.
+The dotted lines should look the same.
 The difference should be that a dotted line runs along the outside of your frame.

-- Now, you can press backspace on your keyboard to delete the background of this layer.
+Now, you can press backspace on your keyboard to delete the background of this layer.

 - Click “Create a new fill or adjustment layer” along the bottom of the layers panel.
-The icon is a circle divided into two, each semi-circle in a different shade.
+The icon is a circle divided into two, each semicircle in a different shade.

 - Select “Solid Color…” A Color Picker dialog box should pop up, allowing you to choose the exact color you like.
 We recommend using white.